cdeli/CryptoCanaryDSC/README.md

 I have this script pulling from the source in an Azure FileShare, you may have a different source.
 Please be sure to add your source in order to copy the script over from the central script store.

+## Disclaimer

+This script is provided to you as is.
+I take no responsibility for any issues that this may cause.
+This will not prevent a ransomeware outbreak, however, it will greatly assist in ensuring your servers are protected against any known variants.
+Please use at your own risk.